crossplane/crossplane/design/design-doc-composition-functions.md

 flag.
 The XR controller does not know what kinds of resources it will compose when started, so it cannot start a watch for them.

+Note that there is no watch on the Composition type.
+XRs consume a Composition via a CompositionRevision.
+Each time the Composition changes a new revision is created.
+The XR is pinned to a specific revision of a Composition until it is updated to consume a new one.
+This update would trigger a reconcile due to the watch on the XR.

 Assume:

 * There are 100 XRs, all of the same type, and all using the same Composition.